MSc Advanced Engineering Materials / Overview

 - Entry requirements

-You will need at least a UK 2.2 Honours degree in Materials Science, Mechanical Engineering, Physics, Metallurgical Engineering, Biomaterials and Chemistry (a 2.1 is needed).
-We may also consider other backgrounds, please email firstname.lastname@example.org for more information.
+The standard entry requirement for this course is a UK 2.2 Honours degree or overseas equivalent in Materials Science, Mechanical Engineering, Physics, Metallurgical Engineering, Biomaterials or a related subject.
+A first degree in Chemistry with a 2.1 classification is also accepted.
+Other backgrounds may also be considered, such as Mathematics.
+Please email firstname.lastname@example.org for more information.

 - How to apply